Education is Your Best Investment

 We recognize independent school education is a choice for families, and some families make significant financial sacrifices to support this choice.
 We strongly encourage families who simply cannot cover the full cost of tuition, even after the most careful household budgeting, to consider applying for financial aid.

 To determine the most fair and equitable estimate of a family’s need, financial aid applications are processed by School and Student Services (SSS), which provides an independent assessment of financial need.
 The Island School Financial Aid Committee utilizes the SSS determinations, along with information gathered from the applicant, to determine a family’s eligibility.
 Financial aid decisions are made based on a family’s eligibility and the availability of financial aid funds.
 All financial and personal information provided to The Island School is reviewed only by the Financial Aid Committee and is completely confidential.
-Financial aid applications must be completed and submitted by the first week of February for consideration for a financial aid award for the following school year.
+Financial aid applications must be completed and submitted by the first week of February for consideration for a financial aid grant for the following school year.

 To discover more of what’s inside The Island School for you, please continue to the Inquire/Visit page.

-For more information, please contact the school.
+For receive more information about applying for financial aid, please contact the school.

 The Island School does not discriminate on the basis of race, color, religion, gender, sexual orientation, gender identity, disability, national or ethnic origin, or other legally protected status in admission of otherwise qualified students or in providing access to the rights, privileges, programs, or activities generally available to all students and their families, including educational policies, scholarship and other financial aid programs, or athletic, extra-curricular, and other school-administered programs and activities.